 But what does all this have to do with the aronia berry?

 Aronia berries were an important part of the diet of many native Americans.
 They usually ate the berries raw, or dried them and mixed them into pemmican.
 Pemmican is type of food cake which contains dried meat, tallow and berries.

 The Jicarilla would dry the fruit and press it into cakes, which they could stockpile for the difficult winter months.
 They would also mash the fresh berries and make a jam, or simply leave them to ferment to make cherry wine.

-They made sure to use ever part of the plant, even making a form of medicinal tea with its bark and roots.
+They made sure to use every part of the plant, even making a form of medicinal tea with its bark and roots.